 April 14-17, 2020

-Luca Mari and Neal Kingston will be invited keynote speakers in IOMW 2020!
+Luca Mari and Neal Kingston will be our keynote speakers at IOMW 2020!

 Neal Kingston, Ph.D., is a University Distinguished Professor at the University of Kansas in the Research, Evaluation, Measurement, and Statistics track of the Educational Psychology and Research Program and Director of the Achievement and Assessment Institute.
 His research focuses on large-scale assessment, with particular emphasis on how it can better support student learning through the use of learning maps and diagnostic classification models.